|

 estimates of all costs associated with obtaining and

+closing a mortgage loan.
 Government Loan - A loan

 that is insured by the Federal Housing Administration